Once Upon a Bear-y Tale: The Story of Knott’s Berry Farm’s Californian Classic and Its Return to the Fair

 Become a Member at the Silver, Gold, or Platinum level to unlock.

 Knott’s Bear-y Tales: Return to the Fair held its grand opening one year late, one May 21, 2021 – its marquee adorned with very “Crumpian” propellors.
 Even for those of us who prefer our dark rides without laser guns, there’s so much to love about the new jelly-blasting attraction.
-With familiar locales so joyfully recreated to the delightful smell of boysenberry permeating the factory and its awesome queue, nothing tops the list of loving odes quite like the rambling tunes of a refreshed and rerecorded “Welcome One and All” (streamable by Park Lore Members, above).
+With familiar locales so joyfully recreated to the delightful smell of boysenberry permeating the factory and its really great queue, nothing tops the list of loving odes quite like the rambling tunes of a refreshed and rerecorded “Welcome One and All” (streamable by Park Lore Members, above).

 Image: Cedar Fair